aucontraire/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 * 10-divisible_by_2.py: function that finds all multiples of 2 in a list
 * 11-delete_at.py: function that deletes the item at a specific position in a list
 * 12-switch.py: function that switches value of a and b
+* 13-is_palindrome.c: function in C that checks if a singly linked list is a palindrome
+* 100-print_python_list_info.c: C function that prints some basic info about Python lists